rodrigocfd/windigo/README.md

-# Wingows
+# Windigo

-A thin Go layer over the Win32 API, batteries-included.
+A thin Go layer over the Win32 API.

 ## Overview

-Wingows is composed of three packages:
+Windigo is composed of three packages:

 * `co` – typed Win32 constants;
-* `win` – Win32 structs, handles and free functions;
+* `win` – Win32 structs, handles and functions;
-* `gui` – high level wrappers.
+* `ui` – high level wrappers.

-Wingows aim to provide a solid foundation to build fast, native and scalable Win32 applications in Go.
+Windigo aims to provide a solid foundation to build fast, native and scalable Win32 applications in Go.

-It is designed to be familiar to Win32 programmers, using the same concepts, so any C/C++ Win32 tutorial should be applicable.
-The `gui` package is heavily based on [WinLamb](https://github.com/rodrigocfd/winlamb) C++ library.
+It is designed to be familiar to Win32 programmers, using the same concepts, so most C/C++ Win32 tutorials should be applicable.
+The `ui` package is heavily based on [WinLamb](https://github.com/rodrigocfd/winlamb) C++ library.

 Since raw Win32 API is exposed, there are no limits: you can do everything.
 But you can also shoot yourself in the foot, so please always refer to the [official Win32 documentation](https://docs.microsoft.com/en-us/windows/win32/).